mayanilkaya/mayanilkaya.github.io/README.md

 It looked too complicated.
 Rachel's way of doing it looks much simpler so I'm going to analyze that and do it that way.
 I found this website https://www.shecodes.io/athena/3644-creating-a-dynamic-navigation-bar-with-html-css-javascript#:~:text=In%20HTML%2C%20you%20will%20need,in%20a%20tag.&text=In%20CSS%2C%20you%20will%20need,lay%20out%20the%20navigation%20items.

-I read and understood that I had to incorporate the menu in the stylesheet so it would look how I wanted it to look like.
+I read and understood on that website, that I had to incorporate the menu in the stylesheet so it would look how I wanted it to look like.

 I think putting it in the stylesheet and adding the nav ul turned the menu items into hyperlinks.
 Now I have to make those links into actual pages.